Making Classical Music Accessible

 Audiences enjoy smaller, more intimate settings than most orchestras our size, and an affordable ticket price.
 The repertoire is carefully chosen for each concert with the goal of offering selections the audience will recognize as well as introducing them to unfamiliar and engaging works.

 The CCO is committed to supporting the work of emerging artists.
 We often include young performers in our concerts throughout the season.
 Additionally, through our annual Walter A. and Dorothy J. Oestreich Concerto Competition, Concord gives one outstanding young musician the opportunity to perform a concerto of his or her choice with the orchestra.

 After each concert, audience members have a unique opportunity to mingle with our musicians and music director.
 It’s a very special chance to ask questions and give feedback directly to the orchestra members.

-For a more complete look at the history of the CCO, read founder John Parfrey's recollection of the first 12 years or a brief overview of our 40 year history.
+For a more complete look at the CCO, read founder John Parfrey's recollection of the first 12 years or a brief overview of our 40 year history.

 Joan & Karl Kay

 "THAT was a WONDERFUL concert!
 We were mesmerized from the time we entered the door.
 We can't think of a better way to begin the Christmas season.
 WOW!
 THAT was GLORIA!
 Thanks to the CCO for such a wonderful event."

 Mark & Laura Thimke

 "I'm 87 years old, and this is one of the best concerts I've ever attended in my life.

 I can't always afford to go to concerts anymore.
 Thank you for bringing this music to us."